Introduction

 Here you will find:

-Fun Fact: According to Hootsuite, Reels have a 67% higher chance of being shared than regular feed posts in 2024.
+Fun Fact: According to Hootsuite, Instagram reels are reshared more than 4.5 billion times on a daily basis.
 If your shares are going up, it is a strong sign that the algorithm is loving you, and viewers are too.

 C.) How to See Who Shared Your Instagram Story